soler91/Anti-Bodyblock/README.md

 # Anti-Bodyblock

-Tired of being bodyblocked in dungeons or openworld ?
+Tired of being bodyblocked by your party members ?
 Well use this thing.

 ## Usage (enabled by default):